July 27, 2020

 Vicki Estrin: Alignment on this kind of work has a half-life, and the isolation caused by working from home can shorten it.
 Planning needs to be iterative, and virtual platforms provide a way to unite all stakeholders in-crisis.

-Zach Warrick: Can you share any recent examples where Ankura partnered to drive virtual planning efforts?
+Courtney Necessary: Can you share any recent examples where Ankura partnered to drive virtual planning efforts?
 How did the process work for these organizations?

 Jonathan Payne: I partnered with a client who plans their application development activities on a quarterly basis.
 Regardless of the global environment, they needed to plan for Q3 2020.
 This client historically used a partially virtual setup – with some participants joining in person and others joining remotely – but these meetings often struggled to engage remote participants, making it difficult to capture key input from stakeholders not physically present.